xbeat/Machine-Learning/README.md

 Flattening Nested Lists with yield from

 The `yield from` statement in Python provides an elegant and efficient way to flatten nested lists.
 It simplifies the process by automatically iterating over nested iterables, yielding each element individually.

+## Pitfalls of Zero Initialization in Machine Learning

+The Zero Initialization Trap

+The zero initialization trap is a common mistake in machine learning where model parameters (weights) are initialized with zeros.
+This approach can severely hinder the training process and prevent the model from learning effectively.
+Let's explore why this is problematic and how to avoid it.

 ## 8 Advanced Feature Engineering for Machine Learning